QuakeEngines/MHQuakeSpasm/README.md

 Reverting original engine behaviours.
 Not everything the original did was perfect, and some of it was flat-out wrong.
 Some of what Fitz/QS changed, should - however and in my opinion - not have been changed.

 In some cases I've gone back to Quake utility source code.
 So, for example, I reconstructed alias model bounding boxes and normals from modelgen.c, and my dynamic light formula is straight out of the light.exe source.
-The software Quake source code has also been used as an occasional authoritative source.
+The software Quake source code has also been used as an occasional authoritative reference.

 In one case I used an old .plan file entry from 1996 to determine the intent behind a strange-looking piece of code in the original sources.